 TerraLens® powers real-time C2 systems and displays in the following defense platforms:

 US Navy AEGIS · Joint Battle Command Platform (JBC-P) · NATO AWACS · TRITON (BAMS) System · US Navy Littoral Combat Ship · THAAD · NASAMS · Ground/Air Task Oriented Radar (GATOR) · Radiant · Sentry · AEGIS Ashore · AN/TPS-6x/7x

-About Kongsberg Geospatial: Based in Ottawa, Canada, Kongsberg Geospatial creates precision real-time software for mapping, geospatial visualization, and situational awareness.
-The Company’s products are primarily deployed in solutions for air-traffic control, Command and Control, and air defense.
-Over nearly three decades of providing dependable performance under extreme conditions, Kongsberg Geospatial has become the leading geospatial technology provider for mission-critical applications where lives are on the line.
-Kongsberg Geospatial is a subsidiary of Kongsberg Defence & Aerospace.
+Based in Ottawa, Canada, Kongsberg Geospatial (https://kongsberggeospatial.com),developer of the TerraLens Geospatial SDK, creates precision real-time software for air traffic control and UxS and situational awareness.
+The Company’s products are primarily deployed in air-traffic control, Command, and Control, and air defense solutions.
+Over three decades of providing dependable performance under extreme conditions, Kongsberg Geospatial has become the leading geospatial technology provider for mission-critical applications where lives are on the line.
+Kongsberg Geospatial is a subsidiary of Kongsberg Defense & Aerospace.

 Contact: 1-613-271-5500or reach us by email at email@example.com

 Phoenix Air Unmanned is a sister-company to the Part 135 Certificated air carrier, Phoenix Air Group, Inc. Founded in 2014, PAU is the nation’s first International Standards for Business Aircraft Operations (IS-BAO) registered RPAS operator.
 The company remains focused on operating above UAS industry standards and providing economically viable scalable inspections services to utility customers.